-Two to three years ago, we would argue that followers were a vanity metric and that it was most important to measure the percent of traffic from social media (11% benchmark).
-It’s imperfect: LinkedIn traffic registers as Direct traffic in many analytics platforms, but month over month, it’s a pretty good guide.
-Behaviors have changed though: social media engagement is driving engagement and sales without click-through to your website.
+Two to three years ago, we would've argued that followers were a vanity metric and that it was most important to measure the percent of traffic from social media (an 11% benchmark).
+It’s imperfect: LinkedIn traffic registers as direct traffic in many analytics platforms, but month over month, it’s a pretty good guide.
+Behaviors have changed though: social media is driving engagement and sales without click-through to your website.
 Consider:

 - New followers/month: 1-2 a day, or 45/month

 A paid social campaign: grow your audience for future content

 Video has become an increasingly popular tool for marketing, sales, and service.
 Social media has the highest ROI when sharing videos.
 YouTube is the obvious choice, but also consider TikTok, Instagram, LinkedIn, and Facebook.